mastercomfig/mastercomfig/docs/os/linux.md

 then put them in `TF2_FOLDER/tf/custom/mastercomfig`.

 You can also disable Steam's shader pre-caching, which downloads shaders that match your hardware configuration.
-To disable this option go to `Steam > Settings > Shader Pre-Caching` and Uncheck "Enable Shader Pre-Caching".
+To disable this option go to `Steam > Settings > Shader Pre-Caching` and uncheck "Enable Shader Pre-Caching".

 To re-enable the shader process, simply delete `glshaders.cfg` and `glbaseshaders.cfg`.